We’ve got you covered in Prince Edward Island with PC auto insurance

 We get you the best car insurance rate we can for your situation in PEI

-To help you get the best car insurance rate for your situation, PC auto insurance brokers compare quotes from up to nine different car insurance companies in PEI.
+To help you get the best car insurance rate for your situation, PC auto insurance brokers compare quotes from up to eight different car insurance companies in PEI.
 Our team takes the time and effort to learn as much as we can about your specific situation, all to provide you with the very best options that work for you.

 Which car insurance companies does PC insurance work with in PEI?

 PC insurance works with the following auto insurance companies in PEI: